Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Semi-sextile

-A minor benefic aspect of 30 degrees.
-Some traditional astrologers do not count this as an aspect, due to the phenomenon known as Aversion.
+A minor benefic aspect of 30 degrees, derived from Kepler.
+Some classical astrologers do not count this as an aspect, due to the phenomenon known as Aversion.

 Semi-square (semi-quadrate)

-A minor adverse aspect of 45 degrees, deriving from Kepler.
+A minor adverse aspect of 45 degrees, derived from Kepler.
+Also known as octile.

 Separating Aspect